ChrolloIzuru/myprojects/README.md

 # myprojects
 this is test repo
-This reop was created by izuru
+This repo was created by izuru